Please reach out to the Center for Teaching and Learning (CTL) at ctl@brandeis.edu.

 Please refer to the Student Accessibility Support website for more information about reasonable accommodations.

-For classes you are not the instructor of record for but are implementing any accommodations for (e.g., extended time on exams), you should first direct questions about accommodations to the instructor but may also reach out to SAS directly at access@brandeis.edu, preferably with a CC to the instructor so they are in the loop.
-When emailing SAS directly you may include the student’s name as long as nobody is CC’d who doesn’t have a direct need to be aware of the student’s private disability status.
+For courses in which you are not the instructor of record, but for which you are responsible for implementing accommodations (e.g., extended time on exams), you should first direct questions about accommodations to the instructor.
+You may also reach out to SAS directly at access@brandeis.edu, preferably with a CC: to the instructor so they are in the loop.
+When emailing SAS directly, you may include the student’s name so long as no one who does not have a direct need to be aware of the student’s private disability status is included on the email.

 Please reach out to Student Accessibility Support (SAS) at access@brandeis.edu.

 For emergencies, call Public Safety at 781-736-3333.
-Please also fill out a CARE report about the student you are worried about.
+In all situations of concern, please fill out a CARE report about the student.
 You can also reach out to the Brandeis Counseling Center (BCC) at 781-736-3730 or bcc@brandeis.edu (non-urgent email).
-The BCC will definitely talk about issues with a TA and they may be able to offer advice, but please note that they wouldn’t be able to share any information about the student.
+The BCC will talk about issues with a TA and they may be able to offer advice, but please note that they wouldn’t be able to share any information about the student.

-Please reach out to the Office of Equal Opportunity at 781-736-4806 or oeo@brandeis.edu or using their secure EthicsPoint online reporting portal.
+Please reach out to the Office of Equal Opportunity at 781-736-4806 or oeo@brandeis.edu or use their secure EthicsPoint online reporting portal.

 Please reach out to your Departmental Director of Graduate Studies (DGS) and Andrew Finn (Manager of Environmental Health & Safety, afinn@brandeis.edu, 781-736-4262).

-If this is in a lab environment, please also reach out to Maryanna Aldrich (Manager, Division of Science Graduate Affairs Group, maldrich@brandeis.edu, 781-736-2352).
+If this is in a lab environment, please also reach out to Maryanna Aldrich (Manager, School of Science, Engineering, and Technology Graduate Affairs Group, maldrich@brandeis.edu, 781-736-2352).

 Contact us with suggestions and questions about how the CTL can support your teaching at Brandeis!